-At the Jumping Cat Monastery, the cats lazily lay around in the sun, not willing to show off the hoop jumping skills that the monks had taught them.
+At Nga Phe Kyaung Monastery (also known as Jumping Cat Monastery), the cats lazily lay around in the sun, not willing to show off the hoop jumping skills that the monks had taught them.
 There were no monks in sight.

-A stop to watch Karen Long-neck women weaving felt exploitative and uncomfortable, knowing they had been bought to the village from their home villages in the mountains to be a tourist attraction.
+A stop to watch Karen Long-neck women weaving felt exploitative and uncomfortable, knowing they had been brought to the village from their home villages in the mountains to be a tourist attraction.

 A couple of our group had wanted to see them which is why we stopped there but the rest of us didn’t feel it was right.

-There were other ways to explore Inle Lake than just by boat and one afternoon my trekking friends and I rented bikes to travel to the small Khaung Daing hot springs complex.
-It was about an hours bike ride around the lake from Nyaung Shwe.
+There are other fun Inle Lake attractions other than just exploring the lake by boat tour, and on my second day in Inle Lake, my trekking friends and I rented bikes to travel to the small Khaung Daing hot springs complex.
+It was about an hour’s bike ride around the lake from Nyaung Shwe.